Questions and Answers on Avian Influenza (“Bird Flu”)

 Avian influenza is a disease of birds that particularly affects domestic poultry such as chickens, turkeys and ducks.
 All forms of avian influenza are caused by viruses.
 Some forms of avian influenza have only mild symptoms in birds; some are more serious; and a few cause devastating illness resulting in death for most birds in a flock.

 There are two classifications of bird flu – low pathogenic avian influenza (LPAI) and highly pathogenic avian influenza (HPAI).
 Birds who contract LPAI sometimes do not exhibit any symptoms or show mild ones, like ruffled feathers or a decrease in egg production.
 Birds with HPAI exhibit more severe symptoms such as lack of energy or appetite, lack of coordination, coughing, sneezing or nasal secretions.
-HPAI may also cause high morality.
+HPAI may also cause high morality in chickens, sometimes 90-100%.

 2. Can human beings get “bird flu” from live birds such as chickens?